bitwarden/help/_articles/login-with-sso/deploy-key-connector.md

 ## Requirements

 {% callout warning %}
-Management of cryptographic keys is incredibly sensitive and **only recommended for enterprises with a team and infrastructure** that can securely support deploying and managing a key server.
+Management of cryptographic keys is incredibly sensitive and is **only recommended for enterprises with a team and infrastructure** that can securely support deploying and managing a key server.
 {% endcallout %}

 In order to use Key Connector you must: